jaimerodriguez/holodemo/README.md

 To avoid boring your audience with tiny details, use a pre-configured project in the "startup" branch of this repo.

-Tha setup takes care of:
+The setup completed in startup branch takes care of:
 1. Setting up Vuforia
 2. Importing the models, audio, materials & prefabs assets into the project, but not into the scene.
 3. Importing the scripts.
 You should still explain them, but no need to drag them in or type them.